martinvalentine/socket-local-video-conferencing/README.md

 # Video Calling Application with Python, Flask, and UDP

 ## Project Overview
-A simple video calling application using Python’s `socket` library, Flask for client management, and UDP for low-latency video streaming.
+A simple video calling application using Python’s `socket` library, FastAPI for client management, and UDP for low-latency video streaming.
 The application allows clients to register, list available clients, start a call, send video frames and messages, and disconnect.

 ---